 in or upon the premises and in such positions as the Authority directs in the notice.

-(2) In this section the expression, “premises” does not include premises which consist of a private dwelling house designed for the use and occupation of one family.
+(2) In this section the expression, premises does not include premises which consist of a private dwelling house designed for the use and occupation of one family.

 (3) The occupier of the premises shall keep and maintain in good working order and fit for immediate use any equipment, apparatus, appliances, taps, pipes or connections installed on the premises under the provisions of this section.